vladikk/vladikk.github.com/content/page/books.md

 * Decompose a system into bounded contexts
 * Coordinate the work of multiple teams
 * Gradually introduce DDD to brownfield projects

+*Learning Domain-Driven Design* is availalbe on [Amazon](https://amzn.to/3BH8PdO) and other major book stores.

 ### What is Domain-Driven Design?
 (O'Reilly, 2019)